All Saints' Day: Austria and Bavaria

-In Austria and Bavaria it is customary on All Saints' Day for godfathers to give their godchildren Allerheiligenstriezel, a braided yeast pastry.
+In Austria and Bavaria, it is customary on All Saints' Day for godfathers to give their godchildren Allerheiligenstriezel, a braided yeast pastry.
+People decorate and visit graves of their family members.

 Belgium

 In Belgium, Toussaint or Allerheiligen is a public holiday.
-Belgians visit the cemeteries to place chrysanthemums on the graves of deceased relatives on All Saints Day, since All Souls' Day is not a holiday.
+Belgians visit the cemeteries to place chrysanthemums on the graves of deceased relatives on All Saints' Day, since All Souls' Day is not a holiday.

+Croatia

+All Saints' Day (Croatian: Svi sveti) is observed in Croatia by placing candles and flowers on the graves of the deceased.
+It is a public holiday with most businesses closed.
+Cities provide free public transportation to the local cemeteries.
+Liturgies are also conducted by priests around a central location in some cemeteries; the one held in Mirogoj, Zagreb is broadcast every year on national television.

 France

 In France, and throughout the Francophone world, the day is known as La Toussaint.
 Flowers (especially chrysanthemums), or wreaths called couronnes de toussaints, are placed at each tomb or grave.
-The following day, 2 November (All Souls' Day) is called Le jour des morts, the Day of the Dead.
+The following day, November 2nd (All Souls' Day) is called Le jour des morts, the Day of the Dead.
 November 1st is a public holiday.

 Germany

 In Germany, Allerheiligen is a public holiday in five federal states, namely Baden-Württemberg, Bayern, Rheinland-Pfalz, Nordrhein-Westfalen and Saarland.
 They categorize it as a silent day (stiller Tag) when public entertainment events are only permitted if the serious character of the day is preserved.